FraunhoferIVI/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

     helyOS and rabbitMQ

-All the messages exchanged between helyOS and agents have the common fields:
+All messages exchanged between helyOS and the agents include the following common fields:

 - **type:** string, ex: "checkin", "assignment", "cancel", etc..
 - **uuid:** string,